nodemcu/nodemcu-firmware/docs/modules/rmt.md

 | 2022-01-01 | [pjsg](https://github.com/pjsg) | [pjsg](https://github.com/pjsg) | [rmt.c](../../components/modules/rmt.c)|

 The RMT module provides a simple interface onto the ESP32 RMT peripheral.
 This allows the generation of arbitrary pulse trains with good timing accuracy.
-This can be used to generate IR remote control signals.
+This can be used to generate IR remote control signals, or servo control pulses, or pretty much any hiigh speed signalling system.
+It isn't good for low speed stuff as the maximum pulse time is under 200ms -- though you can get longer by having multiple large values in a row.
+See the Data Encoding below for more details.

 ## rmt.txsetup(gpio, bitrate, options)